ToF-/LunarLanderCTDD/README.md

 ## 04 - display the code of the key being hit

 ## 05 - changes the color of display when space is pressed

+## 06 - display a tick counter at every redraw